Zbomb2000/IXHell/README.md

 #### FEATURES:
  - Impossible to beat
  - There is only one lesson *(Level A - A.1: Your worst nightmare)*
- - There is only also addition, and barley any styling for the actual lesson page
+ - There is only addition in the lesson, and barley any styling

 ---
 ### VERSION 1 (unfinished)